 Command Center normalizes the various event-rating scales into the default scale of Very Low, Low, Medium, High, and Very High.
 An event can also be classified as Unknown if the data source does not provide a priority rating.

-For additional details, see the ArcSight Console User's Guide on the ESM documentation page.
+For additional details, see the ArcSight Console User's Guide.